ITS-NIGHTOWL/suplauncher/README.md

 ## Linux Users
 **Trust me, it looks long, but this installation is easy**

-Before installing, you just install microsofts fonts package so all the text inside the launcher displays properly.
+Before installing, you need to install microsofts fonts package so all the text inside the launcher displays properly.
 -Open up the **Terminal** app

 -Paste in the follow command.
 Wait for the download to finish: **`sudo apt-get update`**